robertohuertasm/KoUIvisibilityBindings/README.md

-**KoUIvisibilityBindings** is a little script containing some bindings that make use of JQuery UI effects.
+**KoUIvisibilityBindings** is a little script in form of knockout plugin containing some bindings that make use of JQuery UI effects.

 ##Getting started

-Just add a reference to JQueryUI library in your project and you're ready to use this script.
+Just add a reference to JQueryUI library (along with JQuery and KnockoutJS) in your project and you're ready to use this script.

 For more details, see